 What you need:

-• Kitchen knife (This kitchen knife* is perfect, but you probably already have one in the kitchen!)
+- Kitchen knife (This kitchen knife* is perfect, but I'm sure you already have one in the kitchen!)

-You will notice how it foams when you shake it.
+When you shake it, you will already notice how it foams.
 Try to shake the detergent vigorously once before each use.
-After using the homemade chestnut detergent, your laundry will not smell of anything, as we have not added any aromas or fragrances.
-But that can be freely varied.
-Chestnuts therefore offer the ideal opportunity to make your own laundry detergent.
-I recommend that you make proper provisions next fall so that you can make your own detergent for a long time to come.
-Incidentally, as well as being a washing powder, the liquid is also suitable for other cleaning tasks and as a dishwashing liquid.
+After using the homemade detergent from chestnuts, your laundry will smell of nothing, because we have not added any flavors or fragrance oils.
+But this is freely variable.
+So chestnuts offer the ideal opportunity for your own detergent.
+I recommend you to take proper precautions next fall, so that you can make your own detergent in this way for a long time to come.
+By the way, in addition to its effect as a detergent, the liquid is also suitable for other cleaning tasks and also as a dishwashing liquid.
 Try it out!

 Make your own detergent from curd soap

-Similar to the Homemade washing-up liquid, you can create a plastic free vegetable soap You can also grate it to make your own detergent.
-So you don't need much for this detergent either!
+Similar to the homemade washing up liquid, you can create a plastic free vegetable soap also grate to be able to make your own detergent.
+So even for this detergent you do not need much!

 What you need:

-3. Stir vigorously (CAUTION: if the pan is shallow, it can quickly foam over)
+- Stir vigorously (CAUTION: If the pot is shallow, it can quickly foam over)

-5. Add essential oil (after cooling for about a quarter of an hour!)
+- Add essential oil (after about a quarter of an hour of cooling!)

-6. Fill the finished detergent into the desired container
+- Fill the finished detergent into desired containers

-Here too, you should shake the detergent vigorously before each use.
-Unlike chestnut laundry detergent, you can make your own laundry detergent all year round.
-If you always have chestnuts in stock, you can of course also make chestnut laundry detergent yourself at any time.
-To use the laundry detergent made from chestnut soap, you should use around 200 ml of the liquid you have made yourself.
+Again, before each use of the detergent, you should shake it once vigorously.
+In contrast to the chestnut detergent, you can make the detergent yourself all year round.
+If you always have chestnuts in stock, you can of course also make the chestnut detergent yourself at any time.
+To use the detergent from curd soap, you should take about 200 ml of the homemade liquid.

-You can make your own detergent, but you can also use another natural product to wash your laundry clean.
-Soap nuts or the soap tree on which the nuts hang grow in tropical regions.
-In countries such as India, soap nuts have been used to clean laundry for many centuries.
-Like chestnuts and ivy, soap nuts also contain many saponins that produce foam.
-Unlike chestnuts, soap nuts are available all year round.
+You can make your own detergent, but you can also use another product of nature to wash your clothes clean.
+Soap nuts, or the soap tree on which the nuts hang, grow in tropical regions.
+In countries like India, soap nuts have been used for many centuries to clean laundry.
+Like chestnuts or ivy, soap nuts contain many saponins that produce foam.
+Unlike chestnuts, we can get soap nuts all year round.
 Here you can order them plastic free*.
-Programs like Galileo have already tested them.
-The soap nuts clean better than conventional detergents, cost only half as much in the end and are environmentally friendly.
-They can be used more often and put in the organic waste garbage can after use.
-No plastic waste is produced and no complex manufacturing process is necessary.
-I have already tried the soap nuts and think they are really strong.
+Shows like Galileo have already done the test.
+The washing nuts make cleaner than conventional means, cost only half in the end and are environmentally friendly.
+They can be used more often and after consumption go into the bio garbage can.
+There is no plastic waste and no costly manufacturing process is required.
+I have also tried the washing nuts and find them really strong.

 What you need:

-2. Simply place the soap nuts in a small bag (or sock) with the laundry in the washing drum
+- Simply place the soap nuts in a small bag (or a sock) with the laundry in the laundry drum

-• The soap nuts can be used several times. (up to 5 times at low temperatures, up to 3 times at high temperatures)
+- The washing nuts can be used several times. (up to 5x at low temperatures, up to 3x at high temperatures).

-• The naturally mild substances in soap nuts are suitable for all types of washing
+- The natural mild substances of the soap nuts are suitable for any type of washing

-• The soap nuts do not produce a fragrance during washing.
-You can add a few drops of essential oil* put in the fabric softener compartment of the washing machine
+- The soap nuts do not produce a scent during washing.
+There you can again a few drops essential oil* Place in the fabric softener compartment of the washing machine.

-• The soap nuts can also be used for hair and are also suitable as a washing-up liquid, for making liquid soap or for cleaning cars
+- The washing nuts can also be used for hair and are also suitable as a dishwashing liquid, for making liquid soap or for cleaning cars

-You can order the soap nuts directly here and try them out!*
+Here you can order the soap nuts directly and try them out!*

-Make your own detergent or use soap nuts
+Make your own detergent or use washing nuts

-As you can see, you can do your laundry without plastic waste by making your own detergent or replacing it with soap nuts.
-Natural & plastic-free.
-Plasticfree lifestyle without waste is really easy.
-It can be so easy if we think outside the box and choose the environmentally conscious and sustainable way.
-Have fun doing your laundry!
-Feel free to write me a comment or a message with your experiences.
+As you can see, you can do laundry without plastic waste by making your own detergent or replacing it with soap nuts.
+Natural & Plastic Free.
+Plasticfree lifestyle without waste is really simple.
+It can be so simple if we think outside the box and choose the environmentally conscious and sustainable way.
+Have fun doing laundry!
+Feel free to write me a comment or message with your experiences.

 Best regards,

 PS: You can also make your own washing-up liquid.
-Read the article Make your own washing-up liquid through.
+Read the article Make dishwashing liquid yourself through.
 Have fun!

 Many greetings